wb-nielit/dns-webserver/README.md

    listen-on port 53 { 192.168.116.132; };
    allow-query { any; };
    ```
+   _⚠️ Remember You have to add your own IP here_
    Save and exit.

 4. **Edit `named.conf.local` to define the zone file:**